benhamill/benhamill.github.com/source/_posts/2013-09-03-never-type-bundle-exec-again.markdown

 ## Somewhat Involved, Works Everywhere

 If you've got Ruby installed, you can do this trick.
-It's a little hackey and comes with some down sides.
+It's a little hacky and comes with some down sides.

 First up, make `~/.bundle/config` look like this business: